heinvv-abangani/github-review-script/README.md

 ✅ **Auto Cleanup** - Removes files older than 3 days
 ✅ **22 Coding Rules** - Comprehensive rule set in `rules/` directory
 ✅ **Smart Output** - Markdown for humans, JSON for GitHub API
+✨ **Commit Suggestions** - Generate GitHub suggestions that authors can apply with one click

 ## 📁 File Structure